v2sCollections/Constellation/Constellation 4kGraphics Pack by v2/Readme.md

 ## ![](https://s12.gifyu.com/images/Untitled1.png)

+2\) ⛔**NOTE** Our main Collection comes with some optional 2k Textures.
+If you add this 4k Collection on top of our Main Collection make sure to disable the optional 2k Textures included in the Main Collection.

+- ⛔**NOTE** Our 1k and 4k Collections are **NOT** Compatible with each other for obvious Reasons.

 ***

 ## [Required Mods](https://)

-**⛔**NOTE If you are installing this on top of our main Constellation collection disregard this section.
+**⛔NOTE** If you are installing this on top of our main Constellation collection disregard this section.

 **1**) You will need to install 3 additional Mods.